mollypabst/Deploy_EC2_Instance/README.md

 ```

 # AWS Requirements
-In order to use this script you need an AWS account, a key pair, and a security group.
-Details on how to obtain these features can be found in the [AWS EC2 Documentation.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)
-You will also need an IAM User that has programmatic access as well as the 'AmazonEC2FullAccess' and 'AmazonSSMFullAccess' policies attached.
+In order to use this script you need an AWS account.
+You will also need an IAM User that has programmatic access as well as the 'AmazonEC2FullAccess' , 'AmazonSSMFullAccess', and 'EC2InstanceConnect' policies attached.
 If you need to create a new IAM user, please refer to this [link. ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)If you already have an existing user but need to grant programmatic access follow these steps:

 1. Navigate to the "Users" page
 2. Find the user you wish to grant programmatic access to, select the user, which will open the details page for that user.